kimmobrunfeldt/promise-retryify/README.md

 **Features**

-* Works with any library / module / object which has methods that return Promises
+* Works with any library / module / object which has methods that return Promises.
+Also individual functions can be retryified.
 * Everything can be highly customized, including backoff strategy
 * Doesn't mutate given object